ishan9220/Pewlett-Hackard-Analysis/README.md

-# Overview of the Pewlett-Hackard-Analysis :
+# Overview of the Pewlett-Hackard-Analysis (HP) :

-The purpose of this analysis is to ascertain the number of employees that are soon to retire across the different employee roles within the company.
+The purpose of this analysis is to ascertain the number of employees that are soon to retire across the different employee roles within the company and provide a list of employees who can be suitable for the mentorship program to offset the affects of the large volume of folks getting ready to retire.

 # Results: 4 major points from the analysis as follows :

-1) The majority of uniquererting employees  are Software Engineers at 32.5% followed by Senior Staff at 31.3%.
+1) The majority of unique retiring employees are Software Engineers at 32.5% followed by Senior Staff at 31.3%.
 2) Non Senior Staff or Engineers and Staff Members combined to be 26465 or 29.2%
 3) The number of managers retiring is neglileable at only 2 personnel.